flaviotsf/flaviotsf.github.io/_posts/2013-01-01-Education-Redesign.md

 ![Education Search](/public/edu-search.png)
-*The education search page*
+*The education search page.*

-![Education Easy Add to Cart](/public/edu-easy-cart.png) *Adding a program to your cart is easy!*
+![Education Easy Add to Cart](/public/edu-easy-cart.png) *Adding a program to your cart is easy.*

 ![Facilitator Search](/public/edu-fac-search.png)
 *Among other things, we allow searching for facilitators.*